What Foods are High in Plant Sterols

-In order to lower your cholesterol naturally it is important to know what foods are high in plant sterols.
-Adding these foods to a healthy diet and exercise plan can be a step in significantly lowering your cholesterol.
+It may be possible to lower cholesterol naturally by eating foods high in plant sterols.
+According to FDA studies, as well as reports from Harvard Medical School, adding these foods to a healthy diet and exercise plan can be a step in significantly lowering your cholesterol.

-It is difficult to get significant amounts of sterols in your diet from the foods that you eat.
-It is, however, important to eat high sterol foods, as well as take supplementary sterols, because these foods have many important vitamins and minerals, as well as fiber.
-In fact, by eating foods that naturally contain sterols you will also naturally increase your intake of dietary fiber.
+It is difficult to get significant amounts of sterols in your diet from foods you eat.
+It is, however, important to eat high sterol foods because these foods contain important vitamins and minerals, as well as fiber.
+In fact, by eating foods that naturally contain sterols, you will also naturally increase your intake of dietary fiber.

 All vegetables contain anywhere from five to forty milligrams of plant sterols, with fruits containing slightly less.
 The amount of sterols can be increased by drying since vegetables contain a lot of water.
 Cooking, milling and refining processes all remove a lot of the sterols from the finished product.
 Grating or juicing retains sterols because the food is left in a raw state.

-Manufacturers are beginning to overcome the difficulty in getting enough sterols in the diet by adding them to many foods.
-There are many different kinds of foods that have been fortified in this way, from orange juice to margarine.
+Manufacturers are beginning to overcome the difficulty of getting enough sterols in the diet by adding them to a variety of foods.
+Many different kinds of foods have been fortified in this way, from orange juice to margarine.

 Cereals